The Rescuers Down Under

 The Rescuers Down Under is a 1990 American animated adventure film produced by Walt Disney Feature Animation and released by Walt Disney Pictures.
-The 29th Disney animated feature film and the second movie to be produced during the Disney Renaissance, it is the sequel to the 1977 film The Rescuers, which was based on the novels by Margery Sharp.
-In The Rescuers Down Under, Bernard and Bianca travel to the Australian Outback to save a boy named Cody from a villainous poacher who wants to capture an endangered bird of prey for money.
-Directed by Hendel Butoy and Mike Gabriel (in their feature directorial debuts) from a screenplay by Jim Cox, Karey Kirkpatrick, Byron Simpson, and Joe Ranft, the film features the voices of Bob Newhart, Eva Gabor (in her final film role), John Candy, and George C. Scott.
+It is the sequel to the 1977 film The Rescuers.
+In this film, Bernard and Bianca travel to the Australian Outback to save a young boy named Cody from a villainous poacher who wants to capture an endangered golden eagle for money.
+Directed by Hendel Butoy and Mike Gabriel from a screenplay by Jim Cox, Karey Kirkpatrick, Byron Simpson, and Joe Ranft, the film features the voices of Bob Newhart, Eva Gabor (in her final film role), John Candy, and George C. Scott.

 By the mid-1980s, The Rescuers had become one of Disney's most successful animated releases.
 Under the new management of Michael Eisner and Jeffrey Katzenberg, a feature-length sequel was approved, making it the first animated film sequel theatrically released by the studio.
 Following their duties on Oliver & Company (1988), animators Butoy and Gabriel were recruited to direct the sequel.
 Research trips to Australia provided inspiration for the background designs.
 The film would also mark the full use of the Computer Animation Production System (CAPS), becoming the first feature film to be completely created digitally.
 The software allowed for artists to digitally ink-and-paint the animators' drawings, and then composite the digital cels over the scanned background art.

-The Rescuers Down Under was released to theaters on November 16, 1990, to positive reviews from film critics.
-However, it struggled at the box office, as it opened on the same day as Home Alone (which also features John Candy).
-The film went on to garner $47.4 million worldwide.
+The Rescuers Down Under was released in theaters on November 16, 1990, it received positive reviews from critics.
+However, it underperformed at the box office and garnered $47.4 million worldwide.